IMMIGRANT INVESTORS & THE EB-5 VISA: HOW THE IMMIGRANT INVESTOR PROGRAM WORKS

 ● The reputation of the regional center and project developer;

-● The ability of the regional center and/or developer to create the requisite amount of jobs required by the EB-5 program;
+● The ability of the new commercial enterprise to receive credit from the project developer’s ability to create the requisite amount of jobs required by the EB-5 program;

 ● Other due diligence factors; and